HELIX Studio User Guide#

 HELIX Studio is a customized version of Unreal Editor that allows you to create, test, and publish HELIX Worlds along with various types of Packages for HELIX, such as Maps, Vehicles, and Wearables.

-π‘ Most information regarding the preparation of individual assets (such as meshes, materials or levels) and interaction with the Engine using Blueprints in Unreal Editor is also applicable to HELIX Studio.
+Most information regarding the preparation of individual assets (such as meshes, materials or levels) and interaction with the Engine using Blueprints in Unreal Editor is also applicable to HELIX Studio.

-β οΈHELIX Studio is in early development.
+HELIX Studio is in early development.
 There will be bugs and missing features, but as an early tester, there are opportunities to help shape the platform from the ground up.

 First Steps#

-After initialization, you will see the Project Browser window.
+Launch HELIX Studio and wait for initialization to complete.
+Then you will see the Project Browser window.
 Navigate to the HELIX section and select one of the project templates.
 For this tutorial, we will start with the Blank template:

 If you are not logged in, you'll be presented with a login screen.
 You must authenticate with a HELIX account before proceeding with HELIX Studio: